Richard (footballer, born 1994)

-Richard Candido Coelho (born 18 February 1994), simply known as Richard, is a Brazilian professional footballer who plays as a defensive midfielder for Internacional.
+Richard Candido Coelho (born 18 February 1994), simply known as Richard, is a Brazilian professional footballer who plays as a defensive midfielder for Coritiba.

 Club career

 Early career

 Born in Campinas, São Paulo but raised in São Sebastião do Paraíso, Minas Gerais, Richard began his career with Monte Azul and finished his formation with Comercial-SP.
 He made his first team debut with the latter on 16 August 2013, coming on as a late substitute in a 2–2 away draw against XV de Piracicaba, for the year's Copa Paulista; it was his only appearance for the club.

 After leaving Comercial, Richard represented Atlético Sorocaba and Atibaia, featuring sparingly for both sides.

 Fluminense

 On 17 August 2017, Richard was presented at Série A side Fluminense on loan, after a recommendation from the club's scouting area.
 He made his top tier debut on 17 September, starting in a 1–3 away loss against Atlético Paranaense.

 On 8 February 2018, Richard signed a permanent four-year contract with Flu.
 He scored his first goal for the club on 15 April, netting the equalizer in a 1–2 loss at Corinthians.